CarlosBergillos/LocationHistoryFormat/docs/guides/semantic-location.md

 Semantic Location History data consists of more high-level and processed information compared to the raw Location History data.
 This semantic information is the same information that can be seen in the [Timeline] pages on the Google Maps website and app.
-Instead of individual raw location records, here the information is aggregated and summarized as a sequence of inferred *place visits* and *activity segments* between *place visits*, all with a start time and an end time.
+Instead of individual raw location records, here the information is aggregated and summarized as a sequence of inferred (or manually set)
+*place visits* and *activity segments* between *place visits*, all with a start time and an end time.